Can You Take Acyclovir While Pregnant?

 Is It Safe to Take Acyclovir During Pregnancy?

 Acyclovir is considered a safe medicine and can be used during pregnancy, too.
 However, it should only be used after being prescribed by your registered medical practitioner.
-This category B drug has no proven side-effects.
+This category B drug has no proven side effects.
 But, if acyclovir is taken during the first trimester of pregnancy, it may cause complications in the pregnancy or may lead to congenital disabilities in your baby.
-Therefore, in most cases, your doctor may prescribe this medicine only in the later stages of pregnancy.
+Therefore, in most cases, your doctor may prescribe this medicine only in the later stages of pregnancy if the potential benefits outweigh the potential risks.

 Recommended Dosage of Acyclovir for Pregnant Women

-The dosage of acyclovir during pregnancy mainly depends on the severity of your condition.
-You may be prescribed 200 mg that should be taken 4 to 5 times a day or 400 mg taken 3 times a day, depending on your condition.
+The dosage of acyclovir during pregnancy mainly depends on the severity of your condition decided by your healthcare practitioner.
+Acyclovir in pregnancy dosage may be as follows: you may be prescribed 200 mg, which should be taken 4 to 5 times a day, or 400 mg, taken 3 times a day, depending on your condition.
 You may have to take medicine for a week to 10 days or longer in some cases.
 The regular usage of the medicine may not only ensure the reduction in the outbreaks, but it may also prevent the infection from getting passed on to your baby.

 Side Effects of Taking Acyclovir

-Acyclovir is a safe drug; however, it may sometimes cause some mild to severe side-effects in people.
-We shall be discussing both the side-effects separately in the following section.
+Acyclovir is a safe drug; however, it may sometimes cause some mild to severe side effects in people.
+We shall be discussing both side effects of acyclovir in pregnancy separately in the following section.

 1. Mild Side Effects